papagorgio23/AISports_Chatbot/data/nlu.md

 - I'm looking for what teams to bet on this week.
 - who should i bet on?
 - who is the best team to bet?
+- I am looking to get some help on who to bet on this weekend

 ## intent:betting_history
 - What is your betting history?